hnrkcode/InstaSave/README.md

 **Scrape a users feed**

-To download a certain number of posts from a users feed, starting from the most recent, use the `-p` or `--posts` flags. `[username]` can be either just the username or the url to the users Instagram profile.
+To download a certain number of posts from a users feed, starting from the most recent, use the `-p` or `--post` flags. `[username]` can be either just the username or the url to the users Instagram profile.

 The `-p` flag only works if used along with a username or user profile url.